Fury 325: Track and trains

-Theme
+Theming

-Fury 325 is hornet-themed roller coaster, which takes its inspiration from the city's moniker during the American Revolution, when Charlotte was called "a hornet's nest of rebellion".
+Fury 325 is a hornet-themed roller coaster, which takes its inspiration from the city's moniker during the American Revolution, when Charlotte was called "a hornet's nest of rebellion".
 Carowinds likened the intensity of the coaster's layout to "an angry hornet chasing its target".
 Although its teal track matches one of the Charlotte Hornets NBA team colors, Carowinds did not make a direct connection between the two.
 The NBA team was previously named the Charlotte Bobcats, but the team's original name Charlotte Hornets was restored the previous year in 2014.

-Entrance

 The painted fence on the right side of Fury 325’s entrance.

 The entrance plaza that precedes the line queue features various decorations themed to the ride.
 A large Fury 325 logo can be seen on the left side.
 The sign displays a small, hexagon-patterned base below the main logo.
 At night, the sign lights up with neon colors.
 Riders exiting the ride pass through a small souvenir shop, and an on-ride camera booth is stationed behind it.
 A large Golden Ticket Award sign, added sometime after opening, is located here as well.
 A painted fence sits on the ride side of the entrance.

 The plaza leads into Fury 325's main entrance.
 There are two queues: a standard queue and a Fast Lane queue.
 The entrance also features 10 hexagons on the sign that forms an archway, and the sign is illuminated at night.
 Guests have access to a test seat on the right side of the entrance.